THUwangcy/ReChorus/src/README.md

   - `BaseRunner.py`: control the training and evaluation process of a model
   - `...`: customize helpers with specific functions
 - `models\`
-  - `BaseModel.py`: basic model class and dataset class, with some common functions of a model
+  - `BaseModel.py`: basic model classes and dataset classes, with some common functions of a model
   - `...`: customize models inherited from classes in *BaseModel*
 - `utils\`
   - `layers.py`: common modules for model definition (e.g. attention)